 The Company occasionally sells shares of common stock through forward sale agreements to enable the Company to set the price of such shares upon pricing the offering (subject to certain adjustments) while delaying the issuance of such shares and the receipt of the net proceeds by the Company.
 To account for the forward sale agreements, the Company considers the accounting guidance governing financial instruments and derivatives.
 To date, the Company has concluded that its forward sale agreements are not liabilities as they do not embody obligations to repurchase its shares nor do they embody obligations to issue a variable number of shares for which the monetary value is predominantly fixed, varying with something other than the fair value of the shares, or varying inversely in relation to its shares.
+The Company then evaluates whether the agreements meet the derivatives and hedging guidance scope exception to be accounted for as equity instruments.
 The Company has concluded that the agreements are classifiable as equity contracts based on the following assessments: (i) none of the agreements' exercise contingencies are based on observable markets or indices besides those related to the market for the Company's own stock price and operations; and (ii) none of the settlement provisions preclude the agreements from being indexed to its own stock.
 The Company also considers the potential dilution resulting from the forward sale agreements on the earnings per share calculations.
 The Company uses the treasury stock method to determine the dilution resulting from the forward sale agreements during the period of time prior to settlement.